99.9%

 There’s no reason why this game shouldn’t occur:

 especially as programs need shots in the arm.
+For the flagship radio

 station of the St. Louis Cardinals: